rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/Configurations/hashing.md

 ## Invalid Configuration

-Setting both flags to `true` is ambiguous and should be avoided:
+Setting both options to `true` is ambiguous and should be avoided:

 *   `hashIdentities: true` (Tells SDK to hash input)
 *   `areIdentitiesHashed: true` (Tells SDK input is already hashed)